aws-samples/sample-aws-org-mass-migration/README.md

 ### Phase 1: Group Accounts (Current Payer)
-*Optional task to organize accounts into migration waves*
+*Optional task to organize accounts into migration waves* Execute this task if you have a large number of accounts in your organization and want to programmatically query a list of accounts to break them up into more manageable waves.

 - **Task**: `group_accounts`
 - **Key Parameter**: `wave_len` (accounts per wave)
-- **Purpose**: Queries Organizations API to list all accounts and divide into manageable waves
+- **Purpose**: Queries Organizations API to list all accounts and divide into manageable waves.
 - **Output**: Creates wave.json file(s) for subsequent phases

 ### Phase 2: Remove Accounts (Current Payer)